dij0s/AMR/README.md

 ```

 This will execute the main script of the project used to solve the heat transfer problem.
+The script will save the simulation data in the `output/` directory and display the benchmarking results at the end of the simulation.

 One can also provide an extra argument to the script to specify the number of iterations to run: